micro-webapps/webconf-spec/dev/README.md

 | Alias | String | Sets the alias for the directory.
 If the directory should be accessible as "http://domain.tld/blog", then the value of this option should be "/blog".|

-If Match option appears in the Directories option, all the files matching the regular expression in the main directory or its sub-directories should be configured by this Match option.
+If Match option appears in the Directories option, all files matching the regular expression in the main directory or its sub-directories MUST be configured by this Match option.

 Using Directories option, it is for example possible to disable access to particular files in particular directory: